 You gain maximum benefit from this process when you’re at mid-career, where you still have room to grow.
 As you follow these steps, you not only stand to gain within your company; you become more visible and therefore more attractive to executive recruiters.

-Next, he completed a brand image exercise to get a more objective perspective.
+Jed completed a brand image exercise to get a more objective perspective.
 He asked 20 people to describe him in three words.
 (A variation might be to ask people to list your top 3 strengths or the top 3 reasons they might refer someone to work with you.)
 This exercise will be powerful for almost everyone; in his case, he was pleased to find that many people didn’t see him as introverted but as innovative, thorough and even “highly influential.”

-Then it was time for action.
+(3) Come up with an action plan.
 Assessment steps tend to be easy and even fun.
 The hard part comes when you have to venture out and take some actions.
 Mr. Lynch began to take more risks, such as speaking up in meetings even when he wasn’t fully prepared with a planned presentation.

 Even more, Lynch called his current boss and reached out to other company executives, asking specifically for assignments that would give him visibility and responsibility.
 In particular, he called a senior manager who was organizing a conference.
 Told that they had everything they needed, he said, “Even if there’s a small part, I’d love to do it.”
 He ended up with a 30-minute presentation to 100 people in Las Vegas.